21centuryweather/21st-Century-Weather-Software-Wiki/gadi/quarto.md

 The chunk options can be set globally in the YAML header, so you don't have to repeat them in every chunk.
 For example, you can set `echo: false` to hide all code chunks by default.

 ### Using analysis3 environment in quarto

+Quarto will try to find python in the usual places.
+Working in gadi means that you need to load a module and choose an environment to run your code.
+Annoyingly, setting the environment to work interactively in a quarto document or even in a Jupyter notebook does not mean it will work also if you run the code in the terminal, you need to activate it in both places.

 #### 1. Run the code interactively